 We could have camped that first night, but decided to close the shutters and return to the B&B for a final time.
 Tomorrow the removal men would bring our furniture and it seemed important for Ed to spend his first night in his new room with his familiar toys and bedding around him.

 Tonight we will be feasting on homegrown produce and popping the Champagne corks once more, celebrating twelve fantastic years in France.
-Please join me tomorrow for the final installment of our journey to France.
+To read the final installment of our journey to France, click here.